The Financing Journey Through the Scaling Phases

 Phase 4: The Series B cliff - when the expected round does not arrive

 The Series B cliff was the most acute structural failure in the African financing landscape during the correction period.
 The Partech 2024 report documents the worst of it: Series B total funding fell 36 percent to $413 million; deal counts declined 14 percent; and average ticket sizes fell 27 percent.
 The Partech 2025 data shows meaningful recovery - Series B average round sizes up 12 percent, investor participation at Series B up 29 percent - but the structural constraint has not resolved.
-Launch Base Africa's February 2026 analysis cites AVCA data showing only two late-stage equity deals recorded across Africa in Q3 2025.
+AVCA's full-year 2025 Venture Capital Activity in Africa report, released in February 2026, makes the structural picture starker still: of the 35 African startups that raised Series B funding between 2023 and 2024, none had progressed to Series C by the end of 2025; late-stage equity activity fell to its lowest level since 2020, with the median late-stage deal size dropping from $100 million in 2024 to $55 million in 2025.
 The number of investors willing and able to lead a $15–30 million Series B in African markets - with appropriate sector expertise, risk appetite, and the ability to deploy at this scale into frontier markets - is small.
 When those investors pass, or when a venture's metrics do not meet the threshold for growth-stage equity, the range of options is narrower than founders typically plan for.

 Operational readiness as a financing prerequisite